mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 This is the **main project file**.

-It contains the complete Python implementation of the project, including:
+It contains the Python implementation of the project, including:

 * Importing required libraries
 * Loading the PlantVillage dataset